clawpack/doc/doc/googleearth_plotting.rst

 .. attribute:: kml_figsize :  [size_x_inches,size_y_inches]

-   Set the figure size, in inches, for the PNG file.
+   The figure size, in inches, for the PNG file.
 See `Removing aliasing artifacts`_ for tips on how to set the figure size and dpi for best results.
-Default : chosen by Matplotlib.
+   Default : 8 x 6 (chosen by Matplotlib).

 .. attribute:: kml_dpi : integer

-  dots-per-inch used in rendering PNG figures.
-This should be consistent with the `figsize` set above, and the refinement factors.
+  Number of pixels per inch used in rendering PNG figures.
+This should be consistent with the `figsize` and the refinement factors.
-  See `Removing aliasing artifacts`_ below for more details on how to improve the PNG rendering figures.
+  See `Removing aliasing artifacts`_ below for more details on how to improve the quality of the PNG files created by Matplotlib.
 Default : 200.

 .. attribute:: kml_tile_images : boolean

-  Set to `True` if you want to create a *pyramid* of images for faster loading in Google Earth.
-  *This require the GDAL library*.
+   Set to `True` if you want to create a pyramid of images at different resolutions for faster loading in Google Earth.  *Image tiling requires the GDAL library*.
+See `Optional GDAL library`_, above, for installation instructions.
 Default : False.

 Creating the figures
 --------------------